stiv-yakovenko/libfm-windows/README.md

 ![](p4.png)

 If you want to launch exe from windows command line, you'll have to copy cygwin dll files near it or add cygwin to PATH.
-Make sure to strip \n characters from data files before sending to libfm.exe.
+Make sure to strip \r characters from data files before sending to libfm.exe.